 - Enduring Power of Attorney, Substitute Decision Maker: What is the Role of Social Work?: This guideline document is designed to provide social workers with best practice standards when addressing requests to assume a position of decision-maker.
 It also explores the role of social work when working with clients with limited decision-making capacity.

 - Intersections between Social Work Practice and Legislation: A social worker in a hospital setting does not want to engage in conversations with clients who request information about Medical Assistance in Dying and questions if she is legally obligated.
 Everyday social workers deal with complex situations where legislation, ethics and practice intersect.
-The latest edition of Practice Matters explores this intersection and uses case scenarios, such as the example provided above, to bring this topic to life.
+The May 2019 edition of Practice Matters explores this intersection and uses case scenarios, such as the example provided above, to bring this topic to life.